 FINANCIAL OBLIGATIONS - An important part of every student's educational experience is learning to manage money and to responsibly discharge the financial obligations one may incur.
 With this in mind, Glenville State University expects that students will promptly pay all University bills and accounts when due.
-Failure to meet financial obligations may result in a student not being permitted to attend classes, participate in extracurricular or Athletic activities, re-enroll, register for, add, or drop classes, receive transcripts or diplomas, make dorm room reservations, and/or remain in the residence halls.
+Failure to meet financial obligations may result in a student not being permitted to: (a) attend classes: (b) participate in extra-curricular or athletic activities; re-enroll in the institution; (d) register for classes; (e) receive their diploma; (f) submit a dorm room reservation; remain in the residence halls.
+In addition, unmet financial obligations will delay the processing of official transcript requests.